iqm-finland/cirq-on-iqm/docs/user_guide.rst

 The sampler will by default use an :class:`.IQMDevice` created based on architecture data obtained from the server, which is then available in the :attr:`.IQMSampler.device` property.
-Alternatively, the device can be specified directly with the :attr:`device` argument.
+The architecture data depends on the calibration set used by the sampler, so one should usually use different sampler instances for different calibration sets.
+Alternatively, the device can be specified directly with the :attr:`device` argument, but this is not recommended when running on a real quantum computer.

 When executing a circuit that uses something other than the device qubits, you need to route it first, as explained in the :ref:`routing` section above.